stuyy/slappey/README.md

 ## What Slappey is NOT

-- A Framework
+- Framework
-- A Library
+- Library
-- A Discord Bot (It is a Discord Bot Project **generator**)
+- Discord Bot (It is a Discord Bot Project **generator**)
-- A replacement for coding
+- Replacement for coding

-Currently supports only JavaScript, but will support TypeScript soon.

-# Instructions
+# Getting Started

 Install slappey by running `npm install -g slappey` or `yarn global add slappey` on your terminal or Windows CMD.
 This will install Slappey globally.

-- To create a project, type `slappey`, or simply type `slappey new <name of project>`
+- To create a project, type `slappey`, or simply type `slappey new <name of project>` in your Terminal or Command Prompt.
 - Follow the steps and enter your Bot Token and Prefix.
 - Once done, `cd` into your project by typing `cd <name of project>`

-- To run the bot, type `npm run dev`.
-This will run the bot using `nodemon`, you MUST have `nodemon` installed, otherwise, use `npm run start`
+- To run the bot, type `npm run dev` or `yarn dev`.
+This will run the bot using `nodemon` which is installed locally.

-# Generating Commands
+## Generating Commands

 - Slappey allows you to generate commands into categories.
 You can type `slappey` and select **Generate** to generate a command, or `slappey new command`.
 - It will ask you for a name, and then a category.
 This will generate all commands in the `src/commands` folder, in the correct category.
+- You can also generate a command by typing `slappey gen command`.
+This will prompt you for a command name and category.

-# Generating Events
+## Generating Events

 - You can generate events by running `slappey new event`, this will prompt you to select which events you would like to generate.
 - To select event(s), press space bar and use the up and down arrow keys to navigate.
 Hit enter when you're done and your event files will be generated in the `src/events` folder.

 ## Will Slappey support TypeScript?